Welcome to Germ Cell Biology at NIBB

 Mammalian spermatogenesis represents a highly potent and robust stem cell system.
 Decades of research, including detailed morphological examinations, post-transplantation repopulation, and in vitro culture, have made it one of the most intensively studied mammalian tissue stem cell systems.
 However, the nature of the stem cells, as well as their niche, remains largely unknown in the context of homeostatic spermatogenesis.
 The Division of Germ Cell Biology, which was launched in 2008, aims to fully understand the mammalian spermatogenic stem cell system, mainly using the mouse system.
 Being a brand-new research division of NIBB, our overall research view and current foci of interests will be described.
 These include 1) the cellular nature of the stem cell compartment and their behaviors in the in homeostatic spermatogenesis, and 2) the anatomical basis and function of the mammalian spermatogenic stem cell niche.

-Dr. Nakagawa has joined us as Assistant Professor on August 1st, 2015.
+Dr. Suzuki has joined us as Specially Appointed Assistant Professor on April 1st, 2021.